wp-plugins/akeebabackupcore/readme.txt

 integrated restoration and much more you can subscribe to the commercial Akeeba Backup Professional for WordPress plugin on our site.

-Note: The plugin is free of charge, its support is not.
+The plugin is free of charge, its support is not.
 You need a valid subscription on our site to request support.
-However, its documentation, the troubleshooting wizard and searching the public tickets is free of charge.
+However its documentation, video tutorials, the troubleshooting wizard and searching the public tickets on our site is free of charge.

 == Installation ==